busarm/armie/README.md

 High perfomant Asychronous HTTP Server with support for serveral event-looping providers such as: `swoole`, `libevent`, `ev`, `libuv`, `react`.
 Provides the following features:

-- Background workers to handle asynchronous task and cron job processing
+- Background workers to handle multi processing, asynchronous task and cron job processing
 - Socket workers to handle web socket connections
 - Concurrency with Promises and built in (`async`, `await`, `concurrent`) functions
 - Real-time events with built in (`listen`, `dispatch`) functions